University of Pennsylvania College of Arts and Sciences: Campus

-The College's facilities are located on the University of Pennsylvania's University City campus, especially in College Hall, which houses its administrative and admissions offices.
+The college's facilities are located on the University of Pennsylvania's University City campus, especially in College Hall, which houses its administrative and admissions offices.

 Van Pelt Library, the University of Pennsylvania's main library, is home to more than 2,481,000 volumes, 13,000 current serial subscriptions, and approximately 1.5 million microforms.
 The collection of the University of Pennsylvania Library System consists of more than 6.19 million volumes held in 15 specialized libraries as well as a digital library.

-Students at the Penn College of Arts & Sciences are guaranteed campus housing for four years.
+Students at the Penn College of Arts and Sciences are guaranteed campus housing for four years.
 Residence halls, which also house undergraduate students of Penn's Wharton School, Nursing School and Engineering School are either located on the University City Campus.
 Freshmen are housed on the historic main quad, which was built in 1894.

 All first-year students, including transfer students, are required to enroll in a residential dining plan, which offers all-you-can-eat meals in Penn's five dining halls: the 1920 Commons, Hill House Commons, English House Commons, Mcclelland Express, and New College House Commons.

 Governance

-The College is a school within the Penn School of Arts & Sciences.
-As of Spring 2018, Professor Steven J. Fluharty is the Dean of the School.
-Professor Dennis DeTurck stepped down as Dean of the College in Hall 2017 and was succeeded by Professor Paul D. Sniegowski.
-The College student body elects representatives to the undergraduate council, which comprises members from each of the four undergraduate schools at the University of Pennsylvania.
+The college is a school within the Penn School of Arts & Sciences (SAS).
+Professor Steven J. Fluharty is the Dean of the School since July 2013 and was reappointed for a second term which he will serve until 2025.
+Professor Dennis DeTurck stepped down as Dean of the College of Arts and Sciences in Fall 2017 and was succeeded by Professor Paul D. Sniegowski.
+After Professor Sniegowski moved to become the President of Earlham College in August 2024, Professor Peter Struck became the new Dean.
+The college student body elects representatives to the undergraduate council, which comprises members from each of the four undergraduate schools at the University of Pennsylvania.

 Noted people

-Many eminent individuals have attended or taught at the College of Arts & Sciences or the Academy and College of Philadelphia, its predecessor.
+Many eminent individuals have attended or taught at the College of Arts and Sciences or the academy and College of Philadelphia, its predecessor.
 Among prominent College people were Founding Fathers of the United States Benjamin Franklin, James Wilson, Benjamin Rush, George Clymer, Robert Morris, Francis Hopkinson and Thomas McKean.
-Other important figures include Presidents William Henry Harrison and Donald Trump, Supreme Court Justice Owen Roberts, Academy Award Winner John Legend, NBC News Chief Foreign Affairs Correspondent Andrea Mitchell and Tesla Founder Elon Musk.
+Other important figures include Presidents William Henry Harrison and Donald Trump, Supreme Court Justice Owen Roberts, Academy Award Winner John Legend, NBC News Chief Foreign Affairs Correspondent Andrea Mitchell and Businessman Elon Musk.